Beep…beep …

 In one way, you can call this link a successor of the Web URI launched with DataBar.
 Before GS1 ratified the web URI, it was provisional and not standardized like GS1’s other identifiers.
 The ratification made it a standard URL structure, becoming the GS1 Digital Link.

-What is a QR Code with a GS1 Digital Link
+What is a GS1 QR Code?

 The result is a QR Code that can fulfill two purposes from the same symbol: